aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --redis-tls                         enable redis TLS with public certificates, if using redis as cache backend --registry-token string             registry token
-      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                     specify a report format for the output. (all,summary) (default "all") --reset                             remove all caches and database
+      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                     specify a report format for the output (all,summary) (default "all") --reset                             remove all caches and database
       --reset-policy-bundle               remove policy bundle
       --sbom-sources strings              [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners string                   comma-separated list of what security issues to detect (vuln,config,secret,license) (default "vuln,config,secret,rbac")
-      --secret-config string              specify a path to config file for secret scanning (default "trivy-secret.yaml") -s, --severity string                   severities of security issues to be displayed (comma separated) (default "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL")
+      --secret-config string              specify a path to config file for secret scanning (default "trivy-secret.yaml") -s, --severity strings                  severities of security issues to be displayed (UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL) (default [UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL])
       --skip-db-update                    skip updating vulnerability database
       --skip-dirs strings                 specify the directories where the traversal is skipped --skip-files strings                specify the file paths to skip traversal